awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-volumes.md

    The following is an example that shows the disks that are available if you launch an `m3.medium` instance with an instance store volume \(Disk 2\) and an additional EBS volume \(Disk 1\)\.
 ![\[Disk Management with a root volume, one instance store volume, and one EBS volume.\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/disk_management.png)

 1. Right\-click the gray pane labeled Disk 1, and then select **Properties**\.
-Note the value of **Location** and look it up in the tables in [Disk Device to Device Name Mapping](#windows-volume-mapping)\.
+Note the value of **Location** and look it up in the tables in [Disk device to device name mapping](#windows-volume-mapping)\.
 For example, the following disk has the location Bus Number 0, Target Id 9, LUN 0\.
 According to the table for EBS volumes, the device name for this location is `xvdj`\.
 ![\[The location of an EBS volume.\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/disk_1_location.png)

 1. To map the device name of an EBS volume to its volume ID, open the Amazon EC2 console on your computer\.
 In the navigation pane, select **Instances**, and then select your instance\.
 Under **Block devices** on the **Description** tab, click the device name, and locate **EBS ID**\.
 For this example, the volume ID is `vol-0a07f3e37b14708b9`\.